Scottish election: Parties focus on young and economy

 "That is why I will ensure that if elected we will guarantee an apprenticeship for all suitably qualified 16-18 year olds who want one.

 "The Nationalists talk about apprenticeships but Scotland needs real action to tackle youth unemployment, not half measures and that is why Labour's apprenticeship guarantee is so important."

-Meanwhile, the Liberal Democrats have pledged to make Scotland the "most connected country in Europe", to help business and the tourist industry.
+Meanwhile, the Liberal Democrats pledged to make Scotland the "most connected country in Europe", to help business and the tourist industry.